 6. Getting stuck on a word because of lack of vocabulary knowledge

-This is one of the most common errors done by beginners, especially those who are preparing without any guidance
+This is one of the most common errors done by beginners of the NAATI CCL test, especially those who are preparing without any guidance

 If a test-taker is unable to think of the exact translation of the word in English or their native language while interpreting, then there is a tendency of getting stuck on that word and not moving ahead, even though you have noted down rest of the information.
 This not only disrupts your oral fluency but also makes you forget rest of the information, and end of the day you lose a lot of marks.